Kushagra-Dobriyal/Img-Gen_AI/README.md

 ## 💫 Usage Guide

-1. 🏠 Visit the homepage to explore the AI art gallery
+1. 🏠 Visit the homepage to explore the image gallery
-2. ➕ Click "Create" to begin your artistic journey
+2. ➕ Click "Create" to begin your creative journey
-3. ✍️ Enter your name and describe your dream image
+3. ✍️ Enter your name and describe your desired image
-4. 🎨 Click "Generate" to let AI work its magic
+4. 🎨 Click "Generate" to create your image
-5. 💾 Save or share your masterpiece
+5. 💾 Save or share your creation
-6. 🔍 Use the search bar to find specific creations
+6. 🔍 Use the search bar to find specific images

 ## 🤝 Contributing